DouglasUrner/ShopNotes/machines/miter-saw.md

 [Cauliflower Zero Clearance Insert]()

 [Multiblades Kapex UG Bracket](http://multiblades.com/kapex/ka-ugbracket.html) - third-party replacement bracket for Festool Kapex UG wings, can also be used for making wooden wings.
+They also make a "universal" bracket that is supossed to fit any type of wings.

 ### Dimensions